Read more

 Over a 30-year career in the South African Police Service, Dr Olivier served first as a Detective and later in the Education component.
 He then continued his service to the field in higher education as Chief Lecturer in Investigation of Crime at Technicon SA (now UNISA) for 10 years.
 Even after retirement, he remained committed to developing others through the co-supervision of D-Tech and M-Tech: Forensic Investigation students at UNISA until his passing on 10 April 2021.

 His influence was also deeply felt at Forensic Academy Africa, an accredited Skills Development Provider for the National Certificate: Forensic Biology (SAQA ID 57977) since 2012, under SASSETA accreditation number 081985269877.
-Through this accreditation, more than 100 students studied this qualification, and Dr N.J.C.
-Olivier played a pivotal role in that journey of learning, mentorship, and professional growth.
+Through this accreditation, many students pursued this qualification, and Dr N.J.C.
+Olivier played a pivotal role in their learning, mentorship, and professional growth.